How Does MTHFR Affect Weight Gain | Methyl-Life

 Estrogen is one of the most important female reproductive hormones.
 It gives women female sex characteristics, regulates menstruation, and tells the body to store excess fat reserves in the hips and thighs.
 It is also involved with cholesterol production in the liver and many other processes.

 Estrogen promotes the storage of fat in the hips and thighs during the reproductive years.
 After menopause, a decrease in estrogen levels often leads to a loss of subcutaneous fat and an increase in visceral fat (the fat around the abdominal organs).
-This type of fat produces hormones that can increase insulin resistance, reducing the body’s ability to use insulin effectively.
+This type of fat produces hormones that can increase insulin resistance15, reducing the body’s ability to use insulin effectively.
 This can, in turn, lead to high blood sugar and weight gain.

 The Impact MTHFR has on Estrogen Production

 Methylation is involved in many major biochemical processes, including gene expression, DNA and RNA synthesis, detoxification, hormone production, mitochondrial metabolism, and phospholipid synthesis.
-Methylation is essential for the inactivation and detoxification of a number of hormones, particularly estrogen.
+Methylation is essential for the inactivation and detoxification16 of a number of hormones, particularly estrogen.

 How the MTHFR Gene Mutation and its Variants Impact Estrogen Production